Which German legal form is suitable for my business?

 You can always turn to ea.berlin (Point of Single Contact), a Berlin organisation that helps you in solving the most urgent problems by providing you with a service to register 24/7.

-Berlin Partner also offers specific service packages that help you with finding the right business location for your business, offer support in financing and recruiting as well as access to innovation networks and diverse ways of collaboration.
+Berlin Partner also offers specific service packages that help you with finding the right business location for your business, offer support in financing and recruiting the best talents as well as access to innovation networks and diverse ways of collaboration.

 A thorough beginner's guide about setting up your business in Germany can also be found through CCI (Chamber of Commerce and Industry) or via the startup portal of the BMWi (Federal Ministry for Economic Affairs and Energy).